codebeltnet/bootstrapper/.docfx/api/namespaces/Codebelt.Bootstrapper.Console.md

 ﻿---
-uid: Codebelt.Boostrapper.Console
+uid: Codebelt.Bootstrapper.Console
 summary: *content
 ---
-The `Codebelt.Boostrapper.Console` namespace offers an implementation optimized for console applications that is managed by its host.
+The `Codebelt.Bootstrapper.Console` namespace offers an implementation optimized for console applications that is managed by its host.

 [!INCLUDE [availability-modern](../../includes/availability-modern.md)]